-The Village conducted extensive outreach efforts to communicate the Project characteristics, including cost and fees, and to obtain the support of the residents of the Project area.
-In accordance with the public outreach requirements of the BEIF program, activities such as the use of a local Steering Committee, public meetings, and appropriate project information access where conducted as described in the Public Participation Plan (PPP).
-The following information provides a summary of the outreach activities carried out for the Project.
+The Village conducted extensive outreach efforts to communicate the characteristics of the Project, including cost and fees, and to obtain the support of residents in the Project area.
+In accordance with the public outreach requirements of the BEIF program, activities such as the use of a local steering committee, public meetings and adequate access to project information were conducted as described in the Public Participation Plan (PPP).

-The Local Steering Committee was established on May 16, 2017.
-The Steering Committee included 11 members of the community, and a technical support group consisting of Village staff and the project engineers.
+The Local Steering Committee was established on May 16, 2017, and included 11 members of the community, as well as a technical support group consisting of Village staff and the project engineers.
 The steering committee developed a PPP and periodically met with the Project team to help the utility to disseminate information regarding the Project.
 The Project's technical and financial information was made available to the public for review.
-Included in the information disseminated were fact sheet and two public meetings presenting information on the Project.
+The information disseminated included a fact sheet, and two public meetings were held where information about the Project was presented.

-The first Public Meeting notice was published on December 7, 2017 in The West Texas County Courier (local newspaper).
-The first public meeting was held on January 9, 2018 at the Vinton City Hall, 436 E. Vinton Road, Texas.
-The first public meeting fulfilled the public involvement requirements of the EPA's NEPA process.
-Based on the sign-in sheet, the meeting was attended 6 people who showed interest in the implementation of the proposed Project.
-This meeting was held in support of the NEPA process, as well as to give local residents the opportunity to learn more about the project, to ask questions, and to voice their support or opposition to the project.
+The notice for the first public meeting was published on December 7, 2017, in The West Texas County Courier (local newspaper).
+The meeting was held on January 9, 2018, at Vinton City Hall, and fulfilled the public participation requirements of the NEPA process, as well as gave local residents the opportunity to learn more about the Project, ask questions and voice their support or opposition to the Project.
+Based on the sign-in sheet, the meeting was attended by six people who showed interest in the implementation of the proposed Project.

-A second meeting was held on September 3, 2019, the meeting included a description of the project, its benefits, anticipated construction impacts, and its potential financial impacts.
-The presentation was made as part of a regular village council meeting.
-No opposition to the project from meeting attendees was detected, and general support for the project was expressed by council members.
+A second meeting was held on September 3, 2019, and included a presentation describing the Project, its benefits, anticipated construction impacts and potential financial impacts.
+The presentation was made as part of a regular town council meeting.
+No opposition to the Project from meeting attendees was detected, and council members expressed general support for the Project.